 Rich, well-drained soil.
 Dig well, add compost (lots of it if your soil is heavy) and do not compact it by stepping on it.
 Fertilize when spring growth starts.
 Water as needed and keep weeded.
 If your soil pH is below 5.5, the addition of wood ash or dolomite lime might help.
 In early summer, garlic sends up a flower stalk known as a “scape.”
 Hardneck garlic scapes will curl around at the top, and should be removed just as the curl starts.
 You’ll know it when this happens.
 Just cut them at the top of the stem.
 Garlic scapes are tasty and edible, and can be sauteed or made into pesto.
 Removing the flower before it opens is thought to keep more of the plant’s saved energy in its bulb.

 Garlic usually matures between the early to mid-summer.
-In 2015 and 2016, local garlic was ready to harvest in June.
 When the tops begin to dry, pull and air-dry like onions.
 Harvest when ½-¾ of the leaves have turned yellow (depending on variety).
 Try to avoid puncturing the bulbs when digging them out.
 Cure the bulbs in a single layer in a warm spot for 1 week to 10 days.
 Clean the bulbs by peeling off outer muddy layers.
 Cut off the stems and leaves of the hardneck varieties, but leave the leaves on the softneck to use for braiding or hanging.
 Store in a cool, dry, well-ventilated space.
 Do not store garlic in the refrigerator, as this will induce sprouting, changing the garlic’s texture and flavour.
 Use any damaged bulbs first, store the best.
 Set aside your best bulbs for planting in the fall.

 Diseases & Pests